Mattsface/gl_role_create/README.rst

   -a ACCOUNT_NAME   Name of the role account you want to create -p PASSWORD       Password for role account
   -e ACCOUNT_EMAIL  Role account email, defaults to account_name@zulily.com

+To create a role account for r-infraopts-git:
+    $  create_role.py -a r-infraops-git -p pD3fv3425f

+To Create a role account for r-infraops-git that uses an email:
+    $  create_role.py -a r-infraops-git -p pD3fv3425f -e infraops@zulily.com